swch/strivve-docs-nextjs/src/pages/integrations/cardupdatr/index.md

 Like the overlay, Embedded CardUpdatr is inserted as an iframe.
 Simply create a containing div in your document, and the Strivve bootstrap library will attach CardUpdatr to it.
 The containing div should not have a defined height, as CardUpdatr attempts to leverage almost the entire viewport.
 CardUpdatr has a handful of width breakpoints:

-1. <540px Maximum width for mobile view - also a reasonable width for desktoop
+1. 540px is the maximum width for mobile view - also a reasonable width for desktoop
-1. >270px In order to maintain three columns of tiles, the width can't get too narrow
+1. 270px is the minimum width in order to maintain three columns of tiles

-1. CardUpdatr will use 99.5% of the entire viewport
+CardUpdatr will use 99.5% of the entire vertical viewport

 ```javascript
     <div class="container" style="background-color: deepskyblue; width: 100%; text-align: center; min-height: 100vh;">